Red God's Defenders

 The Red God's Defenders are a splinter group of the Ilaga.
-It consists of approximately 300 armed individuals who have emerged in the Muslim-majority Central Mindanao region in the southern Philippines.
+It consists of approximately 600 fully armed individuals, composed of Mainly Ilonggos who have emerged in the Muslim-majority Central Mindanao region in the southern Philippines.
 They refer to themselves as "Pulahan", which translates to either "Red Warriors of God" or "Red God's Defenders".
-Their primary objective is to protect their lands and families from the atrocities committed by local terror groups and those claiming allegiance to the Islamic State.
+Their primary objective is to protect their communities and families from the atrocities committed by local Moro Muslim terrorist groups and those claiming allegiance to the Islamic State.